PKP class Lyd2: Czech Republic

-Slezské zemské dráhy, a company which operates passenger trains on narrow gauge railway line Třemešná ve Slezsku – Osoblaha during sommer, purchased in 2005 Lyd2.
+Slezské zemské dráhy, a company which operates passenger trains on narrow gauge Třemešná ve Slezsku – Osoblaha Railway during summer, purchased a Lyd2 in 2005.

 Germany

-The Zittauer Schmalspurbahn has an Lyd2, numbered 199 013.
+The Zittauer Schmalspurbahn has Lyd2 No. 199 013.

-The Döllnitzbahn has 2 Lyd2 locomotives, numbered 199 033-2 and 199 034-0 both 1981 built.
+The Döllnitzbahn has two Lyd2 locomotives, numbered 199 033-2 and 199 034-0, both built in 1981.

 St. Kitts

-St. Kitts Scenic Railway own three of the class.
+St. Kitts Scenic Railway owns three of the class.

 United Kingdom

-One locomotive (works number 24376) previously at the Great Whipsnade Railway in Bedfordshire has been sold to the South Tynedale Railway.
+One locomotive (works number 24376) has been sold to the South Tynedale Railway, previously working at the Great Whipsnade Railway in Bedfordshire.

-Three locomotives are based at the Welsh Highland Heritage Railway in Porthmadog PKP numbers 58 & 60 LP Number 08.
+Three locomotives (PKP numbers 58 and 60 and LP Number 08) are based at the Welsh Highland Heritage Railway in Porthmadog.